J-C-B/freenas_splunk/README.md

-#Freenas app for Splunk
+#FreeNAS app for Splunk

-This repo contains a freenas app for Splunk®
+This repo contains a FreeNAS app for Splunk®

 http://www.freenas.org/